( COVID 2021 Protocols at Dunkleys

 2. Staff/campers will wear masks, except: when in the water or skiing/tubing, eating, working out on an event, or sleeping.

 3. Families doing drop off and pick up are required to wear masks.
 Drop off and pick up times will be staggered with no direct camp contact with the family member dropping off.
 Adults will remain in the car until the pre screening of the camper.
 All paperwork will be handled ahead of drop off.
 Counselors will bring the camper into camp.
-(To ensure the safety of our communities, out of state families must exercise extreme caution when traveling to VT)
+(To ensure the safety of our communities, out of state families must exercise extreme caution when traveling to VT) Travel to camp should be as direct as possible, optimally a single day trip with contactless behavior.

 4. The pre screening upon arrival at Dunkleys 2021 will include: well child check, symptom check, temperature check and lice check.